nitcord/nitcord/README.md

 I'm a passionate Full Stack Developer with an interest in computers and technology.
 I specialize in JavaScript (Node.js) and Python.

-Currently, I'm contributing to the development of [Animality](https://github.com/animality-xyz).

 ## 🚀 Skills

 - **Languages:** JavaScript (Node.js), Python